TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.62.md

 ---

-At midnight I will rise to give thanks unto thee Because of thy righteous ordinances.
+At midnight I will rise to give thanks to you, because of your righteous ordinances.